ChemaAjenjo/little-backup-box/README.md

 If you raspberry pi have internet connection, you can send the backup to remote storage through [rclone](https://github.com/ncw/rclone).
 Please see how configure the remote storage in [rclone documentation](https://rclone.org/).
 For this you will need modify the property ``REMOTE_PATH`` in ``backup.sh``

 Also included commands that notify through [Telegram Bot](https://telegram.org/blog/bot-revolution), for example when the backup is finished the raspberry pi will send you the log.
-For this you need [create a Telegram bot](https://core.telegram.org/bots#creating-a-new-bot), after change values in ``telegram.config`` file and put in root of storage
+For this you need [create a Telegram bot](https://core.telegram.org/bots#creating-a-new-bot), after change values in ``network.config`` file and put in root of storage

     TOKEN="<token>" # Token of your telegram bot CHATID="<chat_id>" # Your user chat_id in Telegram
     LOG="/home/pi/little-backup-box.log" # Log file.
-IMPORTANT: equals than in crontab MESSAGE_START="<message when rclone is started>"
+IMPORTANT: equals than in crontab REMOTE_PATH="remote:backup_dir" # rclone repository
-    MESSAGE_END="<message when rclone is finish>"
-    MESSAGE_CARD_UNMOUNTED="<message for notify that card is unmounted>"